 Verse 9 tells us that Noah was a righteous man.

 Verse 22 gives us the evidence of this fact.

 How many of each kind of animal did Noah take on the ark with him?

 Noah took seven pairs of the clean animals, one pair of the unclean animals, and seven pairs of the birds.

 Notice something that is becoming a pattern in verse 5: it reads, “And Noah did all that the Lord had commanded him.”

 When we jump ahead to verse 16, we see the floods start.
 On the same day Noah takes himself and his family into the ark, God shuts him in.
 Notice Noah did what he was commanded again, and God sealed him safely in the ark and away from the flood.

 Read Genesis 7:21-24.

 So, God saw the wickedness of man, and He set forward to pour out His wrath.
 He found favor in Noah and commanded him to build an ark and take in animals and his family.
-God followed through with His plan to flood the earth.
+God followed through with His plan to flood the earth and cleanse it from its sin.
 God blotted out all the living creatures and mankind except for those in the ark with Noah.
 The judgment of God is right and good.
 The wrath of God is right and good.
 Sometimes we are guilty of thinking that His love or mercy are more important than the attribute of this wrath or justice, but they are not.
 All of God’s attributes are good and perfect.
 We must see God’s worldwide extermination as righteous and good, not because the death of many is to be celebrated, but because God did it.
 William Perkins once wisely said, “We must not think that God does a thing because it’s good and right, but rather the thing is good and right because God does it.”

 In Genesis chapter 8, we read that God pulled back the waters and unveiled the land; the storm was over.
 Noah built an altar and worshipped the Lord.